AhmadTaheri2021/Federated-Deep-Learning/README.md

 The module “*Main*” involves the main loop of process.
 ##### *(NOTE, In order to run the project, it is just needed to execute 'Main.py' file.)*

  ![image](https://user-images.githubusercontent.com/92728743/141702184-354611e7-ba6e-408e-9174-ab7a41f967ba.png)

-       fig. 2. illustrates the non-iid dataset
+       fig. 2. illustrates the non-iid dataset (horizontal axis = clients and vertical axis = number of samples)

 ### *References:*